 I’ve also used a baking soda / water mixture to wash my hair when we ran out of Soapberry Shampoo.
 It worked great and after rinsing it out my hair came out clean as a whistle.

 But I don’t use baking soda exclusively for shampoo as I’m worried it might be a bit too drying – can anyone weigh in here?

 Homemade Dog Shampoo Using Baking Soda

 Recently we fought with fleas on our mini-Schnauzer Bailey.
 And in trying to relieve her of the little pests using the popular dishwashing soap method, we inadvertently dried out her skin mightily.

 So I decided to make a Gentle Dog Shampoo for her.
 There are two homemade versions I make.
 And baking soda is an important ingredient.

-Don’t you just love when you can whip up these things yourself instead of buying chemical-laden products?
+Don’t you just love when you can whip up these products yourself instead of buying chemical-laden products?
 Me too!

 All that cleaning in one very inexpensive box.
 Now that’s the kind of economy that really speaks to me!